ping0xFF/ai-mayhem/README.md

 ---

 **Note**: This project uses mock data by default for development.
-Replace `mock_tools.py` imports with real API implementations for production use.
+Configure `WALLET_RECON_SOURCE=covalent` and add API keys to `.env` for production use.
+The system automatically handles API fallback and maintains the same interface.